agiliq/django-orm-cookbook/docs/one_to_many.rst

-How to add a model for a database view?
+How to model one to many relationships?
 ===============================================